naurahhanaf/learn-project/water-potability-prediction/README.md

 # Water Quality Prediction

 This project is part of the *Fundamentals of Data Science* course in my college, where we explore and apply data science techniques to real-world datasets.
 In this project, we aims to predict the potability of water whether water is safe for human consumption based on various physical and chemical attributes using a machine learning model.
 This website is designed to help researchers to assess water potability based on various water quality parameters.
-In this project, we use the [Water Potability dataset](https://www.kaggle.com/datasets/adityakadiwal/water-potability?resource=download) from Kaggle.
+In this project, we use the [Water Quality Dataset](https://www.kaggle.com/datasets/adityakadiwal/water-potability?resource=download) from Kaggle.

 ## Model and Approach